aafshinfard/cheatsheets/git_sheet.md

 * contact me and I'll tell you a bit about the main concepts.

-* Try this link should you want a more detailed introduction (than mine): https://guides.github.com/introduction/git-handbook/
+* Try the link below should you want a more detailed introduction (than mine).

+	https://guides.github.com/introduction/git-handbook/